hongyaohongyao/train_cifar/README.md

 ## Activation Function and Layer Normalization

-We trained the resnet with 4 different activation function and 4 different  layer normalization methods.
-It's look like that the combination of relu activation and batch normlizaion leads to a best accuracy on CIFAR10
+We trained the resnet with 4 different activation functions and 4 different  layer normalization methods.
+It appears that the combination of relu activation and batch normlizaion results in the best accuracy on CIFAR10.

 | Model    | Activation | Normalize layer | Train Acc | Valid Acc |
 | -------- | ---------- | --------------- | --------- | --------- |